 Wedding planning is as stressful as it is exciting.
 First and foremost, it is important to be there for the bride in those moments of tension.
 You need to be available as much as you are able to!
 You do not have to be at their beck and call, but it is nice for the bride to know that their bridesmaids are there for them as their closest friends and best supporters.

-It is also important to support the maid of honor.
+It is also important to support the maid of honour.
 A lot of the burden falls on them to get things started with pre-wedding events, but not all MOHs are natural planners.
 It is a group effort especially where any planning is involved, and it is important to set that tone from the beginning.

 Be a Sounding Board